Skip to content

 Avoid storing:

-Books: A box of books can weigh hundreds of pounds—way too much for attic joists.
+Books: A box of books can weigh 40-60 pounds—way too much for attic joists.

 Anything sensitive to heat or cold: Electronics, photos, clothing, and valuables can be ruined by extreme attic temperatures.